2024–25 TCU Horned Frogs women's basketball team

-The 2024–25 TCU Horned Frogs women's basketball team represents Texas Christian University during the 2024–25 NCAA Division I women's basketball season.
-The Horned Frogs are led by second-year head coach Mark Campbell and play their home games at the Schollmaier Arena in Fort Worth, Texas as members of the Big 12 Conference.
+The 2024–25 TCU Horned Frogs women's basketball team represented Texas Christian University during the 2024–25 NCAA Division I women's basketball season.
+The Horned Frogs were led by second-year head coach Mark Campbell and played their home games at the Schollmaier Arena in Fort Worth, Texas as members of the Big 12 Conference.

-TCU aims to build on their previous season's performance, looking to improve on their record of 21–12 and compete for a higher seed in the postseason tournaments.
+TCU aimed to build on their previous season's performance, improve on their record of 21–12, and compete for a higher seed in the postseason tournaments.

 Previous season

 The Horned Frogs finished the 2023–24 season with a record of 21–12, including a conference record of 6–12, and reached the second round of the WBIT.
-They started strong with a 14–0 record but faced challenges that included injuries, leading to a roster adjustment through open tryouts.
+They started strong with a 14–0 record, but faced challenges that included injuries, leading to a roster adjustment through open tryouts.